Our Top 10 Northern India Holiday Highlights

 10. Wildflower Hall

 For those wanting to explore Shimla town and experience the peace and quiet of the hills, Wildflower Hall (run by Oberoi) is the perfect place to stay.
 About half an hour out of town, surrounded by pine forests and wild flowers, the hotel is built on the site of Lord Kitchener’s Shimla residence.
 Roaring fires and views over the snow-capped Himalayas in winter; croquet and afternoon tea served in the country gardens in summer: this is truly a year round destination – something not often found in India.
-I loved the indoor pool and the outdoor infinity Jacuzzi which command captivating views of the forests and mountains.
+We loved the indoor pool and the outdoor infinity Jacuzzi which command captivating views of the forests and mountains.
 With a spa, hosts of outdoor activities, an indoor cinema room and several hiking trails, Wildflower Hall is a great place to unwind after a busy tour.

 For more information or to start planning your tailor-made holiday to India, please get in touch with us: